Italy–Sweden relations: Cultural cooperation

 Cultural cooperation also is developed through events both in Sweden and in Italy, such as art exhibitions.
-Sweden exhibits art at the Nordic Pavilion at the Biennale of Venice, which was built in 1962.
+Sweden exhibits art at the Nordic pavilion at the Biennale of Venice, which was built in 1962.

 Scientific cooperation

-In 2014 an Italy-Sweden Joint Committee signed the 2014-2017 Executive Programme of Scientific and Technological Cooperation which regards Italian-Swedish partnership in science and technology in relation to the economy, the society and the culture of the two countries.
-The Committee approved five financed projects on areas of common interest, such as Cultural Heritage, Nanoscience and Neuroscience.
+In 2014 an Italy-Sweden Joint Committee signed the 2014–2017 Executive Programme of Scientific and Technological Cooperation which regards Italian-Swedish partnership in science and technology in relation to the economy, the society and the culture of the two countries.
+The Committee approved five financed projects on areas of common interest, such as Cultural heritage, Nanoscience and Neuroscience.

-In 2017 the Italian MAECI (Ministry of Foreign Affairs and International cooperation) in collaboration with the MIUR (Ministry of Education, University and Research) launched a call for joint research projects between Italy and Sweden as a part of the 2018-2020 science and technology cooperation agreement.
-Among the prioritized areas of research there was Natural Hazard, Technology applied to Nanoscience, Neuroscience and Oncology, Clear Energy, Intelligent Factory and Cyber Security, as well as Technology and Research applied to Cultural Heritage.
+In 2017 the Italian MAECI (Ministry of Foreign Affairs and International cooperation) in collaboration with the MIUR (Ministry of Education, University and Research) launched a call for joint research projects between Italy and Sweden as a part of the 2018–2020 science and technology cooperation agreement.
+Among the prioritized areas of research there was Natural hazard, Technology applied to Nanoscience, Neuroscience and Oncology, Clear Energy, Intelligent Factory and Cyber Security, as well as Technology and Research applied to Cultural Heritage.

-Sport

-The Italian and Swedish men's national soccer teams confronted each other on the pit for the Fifa World Cup qualifications on November 13, 2017.
-The final result was 0-0, with the elimination of the Italian team.
-It was the second time in history that Italians were not present in the competition.

 Resident diplomatic missions

 Italy has an embassy in Stockholm.

 Sweden has an embassy in Rome.
-In addition to the Rome embassy, Sweden has 13 other representations in Italy.
-These include consulates in Anacapri, Bari, Bologna, Cagliari, Castiglione della Pescaia, Florence, Genoa, Milan, Naples, Palermo, Turin, Trieste and Venice.

 Italy has 7 other representations in Sweden, These include consulates in Malmö, Umeå, Sundsvall, Gothenburg and vice consulates in Luleå, Karlstad, Visby.